-In a software release cycle, localization steps like extracting or updating language resource, pushing them to translation platform, pulling them back and packaging, quality checks, etc., seem necessary but sometimes they lack attention which affects translation quality and timely delivery.
+In a software release cycle, localization steps like extracting or updating language resource, pushing them to translation platform, pulling them back and packaging, quality checks, etc., are necessary but sometimes they lack attention which affects translation quality and timely delivery.

 Transtats jobs sync with translation platforms, release calendars, upstream repositories and build system to pull translation resources.
 Then, it analyses and processes the data.
-Futhermore, information is represented through charts & graphs for enabled languages; grouped by product releases.
+Futhermore, information is represented through tables, charts & graphs for territories, languages, product releases and packages.
 YML based jobs enhance capabilities and make it flexible!

 Tracking translation completeness of packages for product releases with respect to current development seems meaningful to localization teams, developers, package maintainers and quality engineers.
 From estimating translation update volume to inspecting translations in the built package, Transtats can be engaged throughout a release.

 Once a package is sync’ed with the translation platform, upstream repository, and build system through jobs, meaningful results can be obtained.
 It shows the translation position at all three places.
 Plus with branch mapping done, differences could be calculated which indicate whether a package is out-of-sync or not, and if so, which languages need attention to get it fixed.

-Having an estimate at an early stage of the development cycle is very helpful for the translation team.
+Having an estimate at an early stage of the development cycle is very helpful for managing localization effort.
 Transtats does it for releases across packages.
 It has three views: combined, detailed and per language.
 This is achieved through branch mapping maintained for every package.
-It is also helpful for package maintainers and developers tracking strings during translation and packaging.
+It is helpful for language and package maintainers to track messages during translation and packaging.

 Sometimes tracking translation status of a component (for a release) is required, where a component comprises of a set of packages.
-This can be achieved by creating graph rules.
+This can be achieved by creating coverage rules.
 Rule of a package set for a specific release in associated (to release branch) or selected languages.
-And coverage graphs are created based on these rules.